gbraad/resume/resume.md

   * Fedora Ambassador Steering Committee Member APAC, [Fedora FAmSCo][project fedora-famsco]
     Coordinating activities within the Fedora Community and Fedora Regional Mentor for the APAC region and the Chinese Fedora Community (Fedora 中文用户组).
     I have been elected to be a member of the Fedora Ambassadors Steering Committee for 2 terms, and have created opportunities to enable growth and enable local/regional leaders of the Fedora project and community in the APAC region.
-  * Hardware engineer, [气 (qi) Hardware][project milkymist]
-    Development and Quality Assurance of a GPL-licensed SoC using a Xilinx Spartan6 FPGA (Milkymist).
-RPM Packagement of custom Qemu-LM32 and assisting with inclusion of the packages to be included in the Fedora RPM repository.
-  * Mozilla Representative, [Mozilla Reps][project mozreps]
-    Promoting the Mozilla Project and mission.
-Inspire, recruit and support new contributors.
-Explaining about the benefits and misconceptions about HTML5 and Friends.
   * Also see [Github][project github]